 These units are only really installed commercially at service stations.
 They can charge a battery to 80% within 20-30 minutes.

 Is installing a charge point complicated?

-To an ev-pow associate, not really.
-It is highly advisable that unless you are a qualified electrician you should not instal a Type-2 charger yourself.
+For an ev-pow associate, not really.
+It is highly advisable that unless you are a qualified electrician you should not instal a Type-2 charger yourself, and legally all Type-2 EV chargers must be installed by a certified IREV Electrician.
 Once we have an idea of your household electrical capacity, the location of your fuse board and the location of where you generally keep the car overnight; we can easily recommend and instal an appropriate charge point.